Skip to main content

 1. AI-generated citation suggestions.
 ReadCube and Paperpile ship AI tools that suggest related papers based on your library.
 Useful for discovery, low risk because you verify suggestions before citing.

 3. AI Q&A across the library.
 Atlas, ReadCube, and Paperpile let you ask "what does my library say about X?" and return cited answers.
-The defining failure mode is the confident wrong citation; it happens roughly 5-10% of the time across all three on edge-case queries about subtle methodological details.
+The defining failure mode is the confident wrong citation.
+It happens roughly 5-10% of the time across all three on edge-case queries about subtle methodological details.
 For graded or published work, every citation must be verified manually.

 The practical rule for AI in reference managers in 2026: trust them for discovery and summarization, verify every citation manually before it appears in a manuscript, and never copy-paste an AI-generated quotation into your own writing without checking the source verbatim.